Salary Sacrifice Calculator UK 2026-27

-See exactly how much income tax and National Insurance you save by making pension contributions through salary sacrifice.
-Enter your salary and sacrifice amount to calculate your annual saving.
+Calculate how much income tax and National Insurance you save by making pension contributions through salary sacrifice in 2026–27.
+Enter your salary and sacrifice amount to see the exact saving at your marginal rate — including NI savings that relief-at-source pensions cannot offer.

 How salary sacrifice works